Pizza We Love in Champaign-Urbana (and Beyond)

-So we’ve compiled our take of Champaign-Urbana “bucket list” pizza joints, compiled from our “experts” on the Chambanamoms staff and input from our readers.
-(For the purposes of our Trail, we are avoiding chains.)
+So we’ve compiled our take of Champaign-Urbana “bucket list” pizza joints, compiled from our “experts” on the chambanamoms staff and input from our readers.
+(For the purposes of our Trail, we avoid chains.)

 Pizzeria Antica (10 E. Chester St., Champaign): The great thing about Pizzeria Antica is the cheese: you can get fresh mozzarella — the real stuff.
 The crust, cheeses and toppings are high-end.
 It bills itself as authentic Neapolitan pizza, and that’s no lie.
 Head to downtown Champaign for this favorite.

 Papa Del’s (1201 S. Neil St., Champaign): When UI alums return to campus, there’s a good chance that one of the first places they’ll head is Papa Del’s.
 Known for its pan pizza, Papa Del’s reputation precedes it.
 The newish location caters to large groups.
 One caveat: On weekend nights and holidays, it can take as long as 90 minutes for a pan pizza.
 On Homecoming: forget it.

 Dragon Fire Pizza: This wildly popular food truck is a Champaign original.
 With its own oven on the trailer, Dragon Fire makes delicious, custom wood-fired individual sized gourmet pizza.
 Check out its website and social media to find it, but it regularly makes stops at breweries, farmers’ markets, downtown Champaign and Research Park.
 Hours are limited in the winter, but ramps up in warmer weather.
 Loved by kids and adults alike.